STUDENTS Policy

 and regulations and/or law.

-Superintendent/Designee will request the student’s previous school records
+District, the Superintendent/Designee will request the student’s previous

-along with any other relevant records as set forth in Regulation 2200 and state
+school records along with any other relevant records as set forth in Regulation

-law.
-Any enrollment of a student prior to receipt of the student’s
+2200 and state law.
+Any enrollment of a student prior to receipt of the

-previous discipline records will remain conditional until receipt of such
+student’s previous discipline records will remain conditional until receipt of

 enrollment so long as the student does not violate the District’s code of